 Costs can vary quite a bit among window companies in the same zip code.
 It makes sense to get multiple estimates when shopping for windows.

 The cost of living in your area will impact prices.
-Costs are highest in metropolitan areas along the Coasts – NYC, Boston, Miami, San Francisco bay area, etc.
+Costs are the highest in expensive metropolitan and suburban areas.

 What your windows are made of will impact your enjoyment of them.
 Material makes a difference in looks, performance, durability, maintenance required, and of course cost.